-The script for this movie was originally called "Cagliostro", based on the famous French "prophet"/charlatan who claimed that he had lived for several centuries.
-It was then rewritten to profit from the love of all things Egyptian since the finding of King Tut's tomb, re-titled "Im-Ho-Tep", and only became "The Mummy" just before general release.
+The script was originally called "Cagliostro", based on the famous French "prophet"/charlatan who claimed that he had lived for several centuries.
+It was then rewritten to profit from the love of all things Egyptian since the finding of King Tut's tomb, re-titled first "The King of the Dead," then later "Imhotep"; it only became "The Mummy" just before general release.

 When Ardath Bey steals the scroll from the Egyptian Museum, he was supposed to have left powdered skin in the form of a hand-print, as he did when he escaped from his tomb after awakening when the scroll was read.
 The scene in which the hand-print was discovered was cut from the film, though.